-- connect to and form part of the surrounding neighbourhood by providing interconnected street, pedestrian and cyclist pathways to adjoining development, nearby centres, neighbourhood hubs, community facilities, public transport nodes and open space; - ensure dwellings address public spaces external to b. the lot: - not include high perimeter fences or walls adjoining roads and public spaces that cause the development to: - i. be segregated or visually disconnected from adjoining properties; or
+a. connect to and form part of the surrounding neighbourhood by providing interconnected street, pedestrian and cyclist pathways to adjoining development, nearby centres, neighbourhood hubs, community facilities, public transport nodes and open space;

 Developments provide pedestrian pathways and connections from the lot via the most direct route to nearby centres, neighbourhood hubs, community facilities, public transport stops and open space.